 The Office on Disabilities provides services for students, faculty and staff with a permanent or temporary disability.
 We strive to provide individuals with the tools by which they can accomplish their educational and career goals.

 Sign language interpreting services are defined as assisting with communication between deaf or hard of hearing people and hearing people.
 Interpreters are available for classroom, lab, and tutored sessions as well as for meetings with varied college personnel.

 Request interpreters prior to the start of each semester.
 Though we try to honor late requests we cannot guarantee results; immediate assistance may be limited due to resource availability.

 At the start of each semester it is the student's responsibility to provide the Office on Disabilities with their course schedule, thereby allowing time to arrange requested accommodations.
-Call 763 576-4069 to make an appointment to meet with the Office on Disabilities Coordinator.
+Call 763 576-4069 to make an appointment to meet with Julie Packer, Director of Disabilities Services and Peer Tutoring.